-The Rocky Mountain states of Montana, North Dakota, South Dakota and Wyoming are blessed with some of the most beautiful and pristine scenic areas in the country.
+The Rocky Mountain states of Idaho, Montana, North Dakota, South Dakota and Wyoming are blessed with some of the most beautiful and pristine scenic areas in the country.
 For the hearty outdoor oriented visitor the desire to experience the basic beauty of the environment is best served by including camping as a vital part of an overall holiday!

 Camping in Montana

 Wherever you are in Montana, there’s a place where you can pitch a tent, lay out your sleeping bag or park your rolling roost under the stars.
 You can dive as deep in the backcountry as your boots will take you, grill some grub with a view, or hop your way between unexpected campground luxuries like thermal pools, horseshoe pits, tepee rentals and quirky travellers’ libraries.

 Conveniences like picnic tables, bathrooms and water pumps make the developed sites in our national forests and state parks handy for spur-of-the-moment overnights.
 You can look for these amenities ahead of time, right here.
 If you plan to camp in Yellowstone or Glacier National Park, be sure to stay in a designated site, or stop by the ranger station to get a backcountry permit.
 Keep in mind temperature swings can be quite dramatic here in Big Sky Country, so be sure to bring adequate clothing and shelter so you can fine-tune the luxury of your experience.
 The stars overhead and that first hot beverage in the morning add the final touches.
 For more information visit www.VisitMT.com